 We need to leave the next generation in a better world; we need to teach them to be kind and to always lend a hand to those in need.
 Because at the end of the day, the answer is and will always be to love.

 Thank you so much for stopping by!
-I hope you have a great holidays with your family and loved ones!
+I hope you have a great holiday with your family and loved ones!